Universal Hitchin moduli spaces: K ahler fibrations and coupled harmonic equations

-The $\widetilde{\KKK}$-action produces a `coupling term' in the base $\Sigma$ (cf. Remark \ref{rem:couplingterm}), which combines with the scalar curvature of the metric $g = \omega(,J)$.
-In particular, similarly as in \cite{AGG}, zeros of the moment map $\mu_{\widetilde{\KKK}}^{\mathbb{J}}$ are given by solutions of the coupled system of equations
+The $\widetilde{\KKK}$-action produces a `coupling term' on the base $\Sigma$ (cf. Remark \ref{rem:couplingterm}), which interacts with the scalar curvature of the metric $g = \omega(,J)$.
+In particular, as in \cite{AGG1}, the zeros of the moment map $\mu_{\widetilde{\KKK}}^{\mathbb{J}}$ correspond to the solutions of the coupled system of equations

 where $\chi(\Sigma)$ is the Euler characteristic of $\Sigma$ and $V = \int_\Sigma \omega$ is the total volume.
-In the next section we combine these equations with the flatness condition $F_D = 0$ for the complex connection, in order to introduce the \emph{universal Hitchin moduli space}.
+In the next section we combine these equations with the flatness condition $F_D = 0$ for the complex connection to introduce the \emph{universal Hitchin moduli space}.